CHLOzzz/MML/README.md

 # Future Quantizers
 Because the mathematics behind the quantizers is well understood, we also propose the following quantizers in future releases:

-- **Power Quantizer 2 (POW QNT 2):** Module to produce infinite families of musical scales at the turn of a knob, tuned to a similarly special power function compared to the original **POW QNT**.
+- **Power Quantizer 2 (POW QNT 2):** Quantizer that produces infinite families of musical scales at the turn of a knob, tuned to a similarly special power function compared to the original **POW QNT**.

-- **Sine Quantizer (SIN QNT):** Module to produce a musical scale tuned to the sine function.
+- **Sine Quantizer (SIN QNT):** Quantizer that produces a musical scale tuned to the sine function.

-- **Arctangent Quantizer (ATN QNT):** Module to produce a musical scale tuned to the arctangent function.
+- **Arctangent Quantizer (ATN QNT):** Quantizer that produces a musical scale tuned to the arctangent function.

 # Credit
 A huge thanks to the following who all contributed to the project (order from implementation to theorization):

 - Cody McCarthy: Lead Programmer
+- Max Schneider: Programming Consultant & Math Assistant
 - Michael Maxwell: Audio Synthesis Consultant
-- Max Schneider: Programming Consultant & Math Assistant
 - Joshua Pfeffer: Lead Artistic Designer
 - Robert Schneider: MML Founder & Researcher
 - Andrew Sills: Researcher